se-tuebingen/questionnaire/README.md

 ]
 @texquestions[]
 ```

+Whether a question is multiple- or singlechoice is automatically inferred by the JavaScript PlugIn depending on the number of solutions.
+If you want to manually set the mode instead, you can give `@question` a `#:type` keyword argument of either `"singlechoice"` or `"multiplechoice"`.

 For your questions to show up in a PDF, you need to specify where they should be rendered.
 - A simple `@texquestions[]` renders the last `@questionnaire` that was defined above it. _If `@texquestions[]` is not called, the code for generating the latex for a question will not be run._